 No. All program directors and applicants should register through the NRMP for the Surgical Critical Care match.
 The applicant may apply for a one-year SCC slot or a two-year slot which comprises the 9 months of SCC, 3 months of electives and the remaining 12 months for the ACS Program.

 After I complete the PIF, then what?

 The application is reviewed by a panel of site surveyors to ensure that it is complete and that requirements are met.
 After this, the surveyors will contact you to set up a mutually agreeable time for a site survey.

 The site survey will be conducted by two site surveyors (members of the AAST ACS Committee) who will arrive the day before the site survey is conducted.
 A dinner meeting will be scheduled for that evening and the site survey will be conducted the next day.

 A more detailed outline of what to expect at the site survey, who should attend, and what materials should be available will be made provided to the Program Director at least one month prior to the inspection date.

 How much does the site survey cost?

-The global fee is $8,000 which covers most of the expenses of the surveyors and administration fees.
+Site visit fees cover most of the expenses of the surveyors and administration fees.

 What if our program fails the inspection?